Global Economic Governance

 FAQs

-This term refers to a set of policy prescriptions promoted by the IMF, World Bank, and US Treasury for developing countries in crisis.
-It emphasized fiscal discipline, tax reform, trade liberalization, privatization, and deregulation.
-While credited with stabilizing some economies, it was heavily criticized for ignoring social costs and is now considered somewhat outdated.
+The Washington Consensus refers to a set of ten economic policy prescriptions that were considered the "standard" reform package for developing countries in crisis during the late 20th century.
+Promoted by the IMF, World Bank, and U.S. Treasury, it emphasized fiscal discipline, trade liberalization, privatization of state-owned enterprises, and deregulation.
+While it helped stabilize some economies, it was heavily criticized for causing social hardship and is now being replaced by more flexible, "post-Washington" approaches.

 The Bottom Line